Adam Thielen: 2018

-2019 season
+2019

 On April 12, 2019, Thielen signed a four-year, $64 million contract extension with the Vikings with $35 million guaranteed, keeping him under contract through the 2024 season.
 In Week 3 against the Oakland Raiders, Thielen caught three passes for 55 yards and a touchdown and rushed for a one-yard touchdown in the 34–14 win.
-In Week 4 against the Chicago Bears, Thielen caught two passes for six yards in the 6–16 loss.
+In Week 4 against the Bears, Thielen caught two passes for six yards in the 6–16 loss.
 After the game, Thielen was very critical of Vikings' quarterback Kirk Cousins, saying, "It's so frustrating, it's unbelievable."
 In Week 5 against the New York Giants, Thielen had a bounce-back performance, recording seven catches for 130 yards and two touchdowns in the 28–10 win.
-In Week 7, Thielen suffered a hamstring injury against the Detroit Lions, and was out until Week 14.
+In Week 7, Thielen suffered a hamstring injury against the Lions, and was out until Week 14.
 Overall, Thielen finished the 2019 season with 30 receptions for 418 receiving yards and six receiving touchdowns.

-In the Wild Card Round against the New Orleans Saints, Thielen caught seven passes for 129 yards during the 26–20 overtime win.
-In the Divisional Round against the San Francisco 49ers, he had five receptions for 50 receiving yards in the 27–10 loss.
+In the Wild Card Round against the Saints, Thielen caught seven passes for 129 yards during the 26–20 overtime win.
+In the Divisional Round against the 49ers, he had five receptions for 50 receiving yards in the 27–10 loss.

-2020 season
+2020

-Thielen recorded six receptions for 110 receiving yards and two receiving touchdowns in a Week 1 43–34 loss to the Green Bay Packers.
-In Week 4 against the Houston Texans, Thielen recorded eight catches for 114 yards and a touchdown during the 31–23 win.
+Thielen recorded six receptions for 110 receiving yards and two receiving touchdowns in a Week 1 43–34 loss to the Packers.
+In Week 4 against the Texans, Thielen recorded eight catches for 114 yards and a touchdown during the 31–23 win.
 In Week 5 against the Seattle Seahawks on Sunday Night Football, Thielen recorded nine catches for 80 yards and two touchdowns during the 27–26 loss.
-In Week 10 against the Chicago Bears on Monday Night Football, Thielen recorded four receptions for 43 receiving yards and two receiving touchdowns during the 19–13 win.
+In Week 10 against the Bears on Monday Night Football, Thielen recorded four receptions for 43 receiving yards and two receiving touchdowns during the 19–13 win.
 In Week 11 against the Dallas Cowboys, Thielen recorded eight catches for 123 yards and two touchdowns, including a one-handed touchdown grab in the endzone, during the 31–28 loss.
-He was placed on the reserve/COVID-19 list by the team on November 23, 2020, which made him unavailable for Week 12 game against the Carolina Panthers.
+He was placed on the reserve/COVID-19 list by the team on November 23, 2020, which made him unavailable for Week 12 game against the Panthers.
 He was activated on December 2, 2020.
 Overall, Thielen finished the 2020 season with 74 receptions for 925 receiving yards and 14 receiving touchdowns.
 Thielen's 14 receiving touchdowns were the most in franchise history since Randy Moss had 17 in 2000.
 He was ranked #80 by his fellow players on the NFL Top 100 Players of 2021.